HenrikJoreteg/human-javascript/ch06 - models.md

   // Derived properties are getters constructed from
   // other information.
 (You cannot set a derived property, this is intentional)
   derived: {
-    // The name of the derived property
+    // The name of the derived property.
-    // in this case referencing "model.fullName"
+    // In this case referencing "model.fullName"
     // would give us the result of calling the
     // function below
     fullName: {